List of unproduced DC Comics projects: Hawkman film

 A Hawkman film was in development by Warner Bros. in the early 2010s, but nothing came of it.

 Harley Quinn & Poison Ivy animated series

 An animated series starring Harley Quinn and Poison Ivy was in development in 2001, but never made it past early pre-production.
 Character designs for the series were done by Shane Glines.

 Mortal Kombat vs. DC Universe

-Jeremy Adams, who worked on the Mortal Kombat Legends animated films, pitched a Mortal Kombat vs. DC Universe animated film based on the videogame of the same name to Warner but it was rejected.
+Jeremy Adams, who worked on the Mortal Kombat Legends animated films, pitched a Mortal Kombat vs. DC Universe animated film based on the videogame of the same name to Warner, but it was rejected.

-Hitman TV Animated Show
+Hitman Animated TV Show

 While developing the Kite Man: Hell Yeah! series, Dean Lorey (who was a big fan of Garth Ennis's Hitman comics) pitched an animated series of the character to the Syfy network, but was turned down.
-Because of this, many Hitman characters appeared in Kite Man, such as: Moe e Joe Double, for example.
+Because of this, many Hitman characters appeared in Kite Man, such as Moe e Joe Double, for example.